-A great way to get ongoing ideas for company training is to conduct surveys with Connecteam to find out what your employees want to know more about and what they may be struggling with.
+A great way to get ongoing ideas for company training is to conduct employee communication surveys with Connecteam to find out what your employees want to know more about and what they may be struggling with.

 Studies have shown that workers with high salaries think a better income may offset some of the disadvantages of shift work.

 Offering competitive wages and bonuses can be one way to retain workers.
 Incentives that work with traditional employees–recognition, gift cards, snacks, and gym memberships, for example–can also be welcome to shift workers.